dduck66/hello-world/README.md

 10. text added in Github in branch "newfeature"
 11. text added in GitHub in branch "newfeature"
 12. text added in VS in branch "newfeature"
+13. text added in VS in branch "newfeature2"

 Denna ändring gjordes i branch "master"